bigscience-workshop/bigscience/train/lessons-learned.md

 Note: since this is not part of the normal HF GPT2, this will require a new arch or a config that adds a layer-norm to the GPT2 model.

+### Patience

+In some cases in the case of a huge spike it was taking 2k iterations for a training to return to the same lm loss it spiked from.
+And then it'd continue training as if nothing happened.

+But more often than not the training won't recover from a spike.

+Yet in other situations the training diverged slowly without any spikes.

 ## How to deal with ongoing instabilities